Layer-Edge/docs-V2/docs/tokenomics-and-economic-model/token-demand-and-reward-framework.md

 ### Why This Matters

-- **Predictable Monetization:** The more the network is used, the more verification tokens are consumed
 - **Non-Speculative Value:** Token value reflects real-world utility, not hype
 - **Economic Security:** High demand → High rewards → More nodes → Higher decentralization → Stronger fraud resistance

 ---

 ## Reward Framework

-### Reward Equation

 ### Reward Equation